creationix/jack/types.md

 ## @set list index val

-Put a new value in the list at the specified slot index.
+Replace a value in the list at the specified slot index.

-If the index is a string that doesn't correspond to an alias, a new value is inserted and an alias created.
+## @aget list key

+Lookup a value in a list or string by alias.
+Invalid keys return nil.

+## @aset list key val

+If the alias at key exists, replace the value.
+If not, insert at the end of the list and create a new alias.

 ## @insert list index val